wjorgensen/AptosPixel/cache/README.md

-# Pixel Grid Redis Cache
+# Pixel Grid Cache

-A dockerized Redis cache system for a 1000x1000 grid of pixels with the following properties for each cell:
+A dockerized PostgreSQL database system for a 1000x1000 grid of pixels with the following properties for each cell:
 - X,Y coordinates
 - Color (hex code)
 - URL (limited to 64 bytes)